How to Migrate a Website to Google Cloud Without Downtime

 Validate that all configurations on your current server match your new Google Cloud server.
 Once all have been validated, restart your web server.

-If you get an error, make sure to resolve the error.
+If you get an error, make sure to resolve it.

 Update your DNS and point your domain to your new Google server IP address

 Before going live and updating your DNS A records to point to your new server, you can test locally by editing your /etc/hosts or host files on Windows.
 Point your domain to your new IP address and browse it.
-You can update your public DNS A record to point to your new Google server IP address if it appears with no error.
+Once your local test is successful, you can update your public DNS A record to point to your new Google server IP address if everything looks correct.

 Once your local test is successful, log in to your DNS provider portal and update the DNS A record to point to your new server IP address.